-It was a normal day and as usual as I was heading to work.
+It was a normal day and as usual, as I was heading to work.
 And all of a sudden before I could even realize it, I got stuck in a traffic jam.
-Traffic jams have become a way of life in metros and is something, which is mostly unpredictable.
-It is a pain, disrupts schedules and is a common excuse that people give for reaching late to work.
+Traffic jams have become a way of life in metros and are mostly unpredictable.
+It is a pain, disrupts schedules, and is a common excuse that people give for reaching late to work.
 But have you ever wondered what causes these traffic jams?
-One such day I decided to get out of my car and observe the various events that leads to this event.
+On one such day I decided to get out of my car and observe the various events that leads to this event.

 This is because of two reasons: